danmurf/CI-MathCaptcha/README.md

 * Answers can be enforced to numeric, words or either
 * Add your own question phrases for added randomness

-##Requirements

-This library is designed to work with CodeIgniter's core Session library.
-I've tested it with the core Form Validation library, but see no reason why you couldn't use it with an alternative.

 Some examples:

 > What do you get if you add eight to five?